felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 journey - don't get carried away!

-## Tip 4: Track your progress by folding the corners
+## Idea 4: Track your progress by folding the corners

 This is a big part of my system.